WilsonMongwe/ClassificationAndRegressionExamples/README.md

 ## Prior

-We assumed a standard normal disrtibution as the prior distribution over the weights (including the biases) for both problem types (regression and classification).
+We assumed a standard normal disrtibution as the prior distribution over the parameters/weights (including the biases) for both problem types (regression and classification).
 This assumption can be relaxed.

 ## Likelihood